JudahT/Frontend-test-Grune/README.md

 # Practice-Frontend-test

-This repo is for practicing on the frontend test for Grune.
-Final sections will then be copied over to the Final repo and committed there.
+This repo contains my frontend test files for Grune.

+There may be extra files included which were used to test out functionality before adding it to index.html and style.css.